Sanger in Fresno County, California — The American West (Pacific Coastal)

 Topics and series.
 This historical marker is listed in these topic lists: Agriculture • Cemeteries & Burial Sites • Settlements & Settlers.
 In addition, it is included in the E Clampus Vitus series list.
 A significant historical month for this entry is November 1857.

 Location.
 36° 47′ N, 119° 25.733′ W. Marker is in Sanger, California, in Fresno County.
-Marker is on Trimmer Springs Road near East Belmont Road, on the left when traveling east.
+It is on Trimmer Springs Road near East Belmont Road, on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: 21136 East Trimmer Springs Road, Sanger CA 93657, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Choinumni (approx. 4.6 miles away); Kings River - Centerville (approx. 5.1 miles away); Kings River (approx. 6.6 miles away); Dalton Mountain (approx. 6.8 miles away); Sanger (approx. 9.1 miles away); Academy (approx. 9.4 miles away); Academy Methodist Church (approx. 9.6 miles away); Major James D. Savage (approx. 10.7 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies: Choinumni (approx. 4.6 miles away); Kings River - Centerville (approx. 5.1 miles away); Kings River (approx. 6.6 miles away); Dalton Mountain (approx. 6.8 miles away); Sanger (approx. 9.1 miles away); Academy (approx. 9.4 miles away); Academy Methodist Church (approx. 9.6 miles away); Major James D. Savage (approx. 10.7 miles away).
 Touch for a list and map of all markers in Sanger.

 More about this marker.
 On Trimmer Springs Road about 6 miles from where Belmont Road dead-ends into Trimmer Springs Road.